dmoggles/gex/README.md

 # gex (Git eXtended)

 A lightweight, extensible command‑line tool that layers higher-level workflows on top of Git.
-The initial focus is on a powerful `graph` command for quickly visualizing commit history across multiple branches with flexible filtering, highlighting, and interactive selection.
+The initial focus is on a powerful `graph` command for quickly visualizing commit history across multiple branches with flexible filtering, highlighting, and interactive selection, plus essential workflow commands like `start`, `publish`, and `wip`.

-> Status: Early scaffold (MVP).
-Currently only the `graph` command is implemented.
+> Status: Core functionality implemented.
+Commands available: `graph`, `start`, `publish`, `wip`, `config`.

 ---